mohammeddahhani/A-BFT-beamforming-802.11ad/README.md

 # Introduction:
 This repository contains an implementation of the IEEE 802.11ad A-BFT beamforming training medium access protocol **[1]**.
-We developed a discrete-event time-driven custom simulator in Python that implements this medium access protocol.
+We developed a discrete-event time-driven custom simulator in Python that implements this medium access protocol in order to study the performance of beamforming training in the A-BFT - especially the average time required for a station to complete its beamforming training.
-It closely follows the IEEE 802.11ad standard's specifications for each independently transmitting station.
+Our simulator closely follows the IEEE 802.11ad standard's specifications for each independently transmitting station.

 We model a Responder Sector Sweep (RSS) as a single frame transmission occupying one time slot.
 According to the IEEE standard, a station succeeds its RSS attempt only if it receives a feedback frame from the AP before the end of the ongoing time slot.